nobinary/hope_board/README.md

         4.  like button
         5.  #of likes

-- users have the option of logging in (AUTH) to unlock ability to view two lists: LIKES and AUTHORED NOTES.
+- users have the option of logging in (AUTH) to unlock ability to view two lists: "MY FAVORITES" and "MY NOTES".

 - the app will have a list of "flagged" words, ensuring that the content is PG.